Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 # 15. CONN_SD and CONN_LCD - Duet 2 WiFi and Etherenet

 ![wiring_d2we_14_conn.jpg](/guides/wiring/wiring_d2we_14_conn.jpg =50%x){.align-right}
-* <span style="background-color:#FFFF00">CONN_SD</span> is used as an alternative way to connect a [PanelDue](/Duet3D_hardware/Accessories/PanelDue) touchscreen display to the Duet that allows the Duet to access the PanelDue's SD card reader.
+* <span style="background-color:#FFFF00">CONN_SD</span> is used as an alternative way (see Step 20 below) to connect a [PanelDue](/Duet3D_hardware/Accessories/PanelDue) touchscreen display to the Duet that allows the Duet to access the PanelDue's SD card reader.
 It can also be used to connect an external SD card reader.
 * If you are using a PanelDue, this connection is optional and does not effect the function of the touchscreen monitor itself.
 For details, see [Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue).
 * The <span style="background-color:#FF0000">CONN_LCD</span> header can be used for driving [external stepper drivers](/User_manual/Connecting_hardware/Motors_connecting_external), extra [endstop](/User_manual/Connecting_hardware/Sensors_endstops) and/or [filament monitor](/User_manual/Connecting_hardware/Sensors_filament) connections, and connecting [12864 displays](/User_manual/Connecting_hardware/Display_12864).

 # 16. PANELDUE_SD and 12864_EXP1/2 - Duet 2 Maestro

-* The PANELDUE_SD connector is used as an alternative way to connect a [PanelDue](/Duet3D_hardware/Accessories/PanelDue) touchscreen display to the Duet that allows the Duet to access the PanelDue's SD card reader.
+* The PANELDUE_SD connector is used as an alternative way (see Step 20 below) to connect a [PanelDue](/Duet3D_hardware/Accessories/PanelDue) touchscreen display to the Duet that allows the Duet to access the PanelDue's SD card reader.
 It can also be used to connect an external SD card reader.
 * If you are using a PanelDue, this connection is optional and does not effect the function of the touchscreen monitor itself.
 For details, see [User manual: Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue).
 * The 12864_EXP1 and 12864_EXP2 connectors are used to connect a 12864 display.
 For details, see [User manual: Connecting 12864 displays](/User_manual/Connecting_hardware/Display_12864).